top of page

 When you form if-then plans, your brain creates an automatic trigger system.
 The planned response activates without conscious effort when you encounter the specified situation.
 This "strategic automaticity" works because it:

-• Reduces mental effort needed to take action
+• reduces mental effort needed to take action, and

 Area